contest-framework/server-old/README.md

 Currently there is only a plugin for [Vim](https://github.com/kevgo/tertestrial-vim), more can be built easily.

+Examples:
+- open a test file in your editor
+- hit a hotkey to run all tests in that file
+- hit another hotkey to run only the test under your cursor
+- open other code files and edit them
+- hit a hotkey to re-run the last test
+- hit another hotkey to enable auto-run, i.e. automatically re-run the last run test each time you save any file in your editor (without having to press further hotkeys)

 ## Installation

 * Copy the file [tertestrial](https://raw.githubusercontent.com/kevgo/tertestrial-server/master/tertestrial)
-  somewhere into your path and make sure it is executable
+  somewhere into your path and make sure it is executable.
 * install the Tertestrial plugin for your editor, for example [tertestrial-vim](https://github.com/kevgo/tertestrial-vim)
-* optionally add `tertestrial.tmp` to your
+* (optionally) add `tertestrial.tmp` to your
   [global gitignore](https://help.github.com/articles/ignoring-files/#create-a-global-gitignore).

-## Setup
+## Usage

-Tertestrial needs a configuration file, so that it knows how your test framework works.
+Tertestrial requires a configuration file, so that it knows how your test framework works.
 These configuration files are simple [Bash Script](https://www.gnu.org/software/bash) files.
-They define functions that output the name of the test command you want to run when receiving a signal from your text editor.
+The config file defines functions that tell Tertestrial how to perform a particular operation on a particular file type.

-The signal from the text editor is made available in these variables:
+What type of operation and file type is requested by the user is made available in these variables:
 <table>
   <tr>
     <th>variable name</th>